Medical questions & health advice by licensed doctors

-"When should a man start getting his prostate checked?
+"When should a man start getting his prostate checked?"

 I'm 29 years old and various kinds of cancer run in my family, including prostate cancer.
 When should I start being checked for this?
 Is there a certain age where men start to get prostate cancer?

 There is some evidence that African-American men should start being screened a decade earlier, at age 40.
 For patients in whom cancer runs in the family, earlier screening may be indicated.
 In your case, your doctor will want to go over who in your family has had cancer and what cancers they have had.
 Prostate cancer is thought to be very common, and if the men in your family were diagnosed in their 70's and 80's, that is an entirely different situation than an early diagnosis in the 30's or 40's.
 In addition, depending upon the pattern of what cancers run in your family, you may be referred to a genetic counselor for further testing.
 The importance of early screening truly cannot be overemphasized, and you are doing exactly the right things to help protect your health down the road.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.